Marriage without a contract: Community scheme reduced to acquisitions

 Verified 16 March 2023 - Directorate for Legal and Administrative Information (Prime Minister)

 You want to get married without signing a marriage contract?
 Your property will automatically be subject to the legal regime of the community reduced to acquisitions.
 The property you own before marriage remains your personal property.
 Your patrimony consists of own property, common property and debt.
 At the end of marriage, the commons are shared.
 You can change your matrimonial regimeunder certain conditions.
+We present you with the information you need to know.

 It's a matrimonial regime.